ppy/osu-wiki/wiki/Beatmap_Discussion/en.md

 ![](img/beatmap-header.jpg "Beatmap header.")

 The beatmap header displays the Title and Artist-name provided in the [beatmap editor](/wiki/Beatmap_Editor).
-Clicking this text will navigate back to the beatmap info page.
+Clicking the beatmap header will navigate back to the beatmap info page.

 To see correct formatting, romanization and potential tags to be added to the title and artists fields, see the [Ranking Criteria](/wiki/Ranking_Criteria#metadata).